antbarbi/tokenizer/README.md

 # Tokenizer: 42nug
 <img src="documentation/icon_42nug.png" alt="icon" width="100">

 This project focuses on the creation and deployment of a personal token named 42nug on the Solana blockchain.
-It demonstrates some simple functionalities such as minting, burning, and transferring tokens within a bounty system.
+It demonstrates some simple functionalities such as minting, burning, and transferring tokens.

 ## Project Implementation